aldebaro/dsp-telecom-book-code/Applications/GSM_PHY_Analysis/readme.md

 viterbi_init.m

 Besides, I added some comments and tried to make the code clearer to our students.
 These versions have the prefix ak_ and you can run script ak_runAllSteps.m to execute these modified versions.
 To learn about the cfiles, execute ak_investigateAllFiles.m.

+To study the receiver algorithms under more controlled conditions, the script ak_CreateC0T0BeaconSignal.m allows to create an artificial signal corresponding to a channel 0 and TS0 (beacon) signal with 51-frames multiframes.